 For reasons that are not yet known, reactive arthritis sometimes gets better on its own over a number of months or years.
 However, it is often chronic (long-lasting) and treatment may be needed long-term, even for a lifetime.

 There is no way to prevent reactive arthritis, but the infections that may trigger it can be prevented.
 You can help to prevent gastrointestinal infections by properly cooking food and washing your hands thoroughly after contact with animals and before preparing food.
-You can prevent STDs by practicing safe sex.
+You can reduce the risk of STDs by practicing safe sex.

 The choice of treatment for reactive arthritis depends on your specific symptoms.
 If you still have the infection, your doctor will prescribe antibiotics, usually for seven to 10 days.
 Some physicians treat chlamydia infections with antibiotics for as long as three months.
 A limited number of studies have shown that this longer treatment helps to prevent reactive arthritis, but prolonged antibiotic treatment remains controversial.
 The sexual partners of a person with newly diagnosed chlamydia should also be treated.

 For mild arthritis, a non-steroidal anti-inflammatory drug (NSAID) with or without a pain reliever such as acetaminophen (Tylenol and other brand names) may be enough.
 For more severe arthritis, injections of corticosteroids into the inflamed joint can relieve pain, although the relief is often temporary.
-Other medications that may be helpful include those used to treat rheumatoid arthritis, such as sulfasalazine, hydroxychloroquine or methotrexate (all sold as generics).
-Doctors usually do not prescribe medicines called oral corticosteroids, which are used to treat rheumatoid arthritis, because they usually do not work as well for reactive arthritis.
+Other medications that may be helpful include those used to treat rheumatoid arthritis, such as corticosteroids, sulfasalazine, hydroxychloroquine or methotrexate (all sold as generics).
 Newer medications used to treat rheumatoid arthritis may also be used, including injectable adalimumab (Humira), etanercept (Enbrel) or infliximab (Remicade).
 Surgery to replace a joint may help severe arthritis that does not respond to medications.

 It's important to balance rest and exercise.
 Biking and swimming, for example, can help to reduce stiffness and keep the joint moving.
 Your doctor may refer you to a physical therapist, occupational therapist or podiatrist.
 Splints, shoe inserts or braces can provide relief in ways that medications cannot.